soasada/undertow-vuejs/README.md

 certificates (key-store and trust-store) inside `certificate` folder.

 The router of the server is an Undertow HttpHandler you can see it in [Router.java](/backend/src/main/java/com/popokis/undertow_vuejs/http/server/Router.java).
+All of the HTTP API handlers are wrapped with `BlockingHandler` in [Handlers.java](/backend/src/main/java/com/popokis/undertow_vuejs/http/server/Handlers.java) because all of them do blocking operations and we execute all these operations in the pool of workers of undertow.
+One of the reasons of this is the blocking nature of the JDBC.

+Static files are served from the `public` folder inside `resources` folder.
+The frontend project compiles all the static files and the `maven-resources-plugin` moves the files from `/frontend/target/dist` to `/resources/public` in the backend module.
+This happens in the backend module compilation.

 ### 2. Database